About

 Talks and live events

-I love making science come alive on stage through chairing panels, giving talks, or literally blowing things up during live science shows.
+I love making science come alive on stage through chairing panels, giving talks, and literally blowing things up during live science shows.

 Education